 Many organizations offer free rides to polling places.
 Check your local newspaper or broadcast news station for these organizations.

-Where to get more info on candidates - League of Women Voters; local newspapers (daily and weekly)
+Where to get more info on candidates - League of Women Voters of Kentucky; local newspapers (daily and weekly)

 Offices/Measures That May Appear on the Ballot

 President/Vice-President (elected every four years; next election in 2024)

 Senator (elected every six years for staggered terms; next election in 2022)